PIPA™ Infant Car Seat

 NEVER use a car seat that has been involved in a moderate to severe crash.
 Always follow manufacturer's instructions.

 Will my PIPA™ fit in my BMW 3 Series?

 Yes.
-The PIPA™ base fits in most vehicles without issue.
-We have found the PIPA™ base can be installed correctly in BMW 3 series with seat belt installation.
-The Lower Anchor installation in BMW 3 Series tends to be problematic because of the shape of the BMW vehicle seat and the location of the anchor bars in the bite of the seat bottom and seat back.
-If it becomes too difficult to install with Lower Anchor, we recommend using the vehicle’s seat belt to achieve a secure install.
+The PIPA™ series base fits in most vehicles without issue.
+We have found that the PIPA series base can be installed correctly in BMW 3 series using the lap/shoulder belt.
+The rigid latch (lower anchor) installation in BMW 3 Series tends to be difficult because of the shape of the BMW vehicle seat and the location of the anchor bars deep in the bite of the vehicle seat.
+If installing with the rigid latch becomes too problematic, we recommend using the vehicle’s seat belt to achieve a secure install.

 What is the proper harness tightness for my car seat?

 A snug but comfortable harness is important for good crash protection.
 If there is slack in the harness at the time of a crash the child could move unrestrained increasing the risk of injury.
 According to Safe Kids; with the chest clip placed at armpit level, pinch the strap at your child’s shoulder.
 If you are unable to pinch any excess webbing, you’re good to go!

 What is the highest position that a child's head can be in when using this car seat?

 When using this car seat always check the shoulder harness is at or below the child's shoulder and the top of the child's head must be at least 1 inch below the top of the carrier seat back.